The Man From UNCLE

 the hotel bands were unusually loud and peppy.
 It was New Year's Eve.
 Revelers

-been forced to reevaluate the strategy since they no longer had the
+reevaluate the strategy since they no longer had the special UNCLE equipment

 Waverly had been quite piqued at the loss of